nklapste/trivector/README.rst

 Installation
 ============

-You can install trivector from pypi with the following command:
+You can install trivector from PyPI with the following command:

 .. code-block:: shell